 Kirk Session and Kirk Session Council meetings are open to all; forthcoming dates are published in Kin-nections.
 The Kirk Session agenda will be available beforehand.
 Draft minutes of Kirk Session meetings can be requested from the church office.

-Kirk Session meets on Monday 8 November.
+Kirk Session met on Monday 2 May 2022.
 You can view the agenda here.
-The next meeting is on Monday 7 February 2022.
+The next meeting is on Monday 5 September 2022.

 Administration & Communication Group